onikolaiev/ado.core/docs/Remove-ADOWorkItemComment.md

 ```

 ### -WhatIf
-Shows what would happen without performing delete.
+Show what would happen without deleting.

 ```yaml
 Type: SwitchParameter